What is ClearScore?

 Alternatives to ClearScore

 Instead of using ClearScore, you can go direct to Equifax to get your credit score and report, although this will involve paying a monthly subscription after the free trial.
 Alternatively, you may opt to access your reports with Experian or TransUnion, although, again, this has a charge attached to it after the free trials.
+To check your Experian, Equifax and Transunion credit reports all at the same time, take a look at checkmyfile.
 It is, however, possible to access your credit reports for free through MSM Credit Monitor*, Credit Karma and TotallyMoney.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - ClearScore, MSM Credit Monitor